 It is very important to give existing customers a good offer, a better one than if they were a new customer.
 This shows that you care about them.
 You care about their business and you hold them to a higher standard than someone who has never purchased from them before.

-If you’re expecting loyalty, you need to give loyalty in return
+To generate loyalty, you have to give loyalty first.

 What we’ve seen is that customer retention heavily relies on the attention you give to your customers.
 That goes from online to offline.